netmindz/AuroraDrop-LXP/README.md

 *   https://github.com/me-no-dev/AsyncTCP/archive/master.zip

 *   These will need to be manually installed in your arduino libraries folder as they are not available via the arduino library manager.

+### Library Dependancies

+  *  ESP32-RGB64x32MatrixPanel-I2S-DMA - the library this project is designed to be used with.
+This is what interacts with the matrix panel.
+You can install this from the Arduino Library manager by searching for "ESP32 64x32 LED MATRIX"
+  *  Adafruit GFX - is a dependacy of the matrix library.
+This can also be installed from the library manager by searching for "Adafruit GFX"
+  *  FastLED - Again you can use the library manager and search for "FastLED"
+  *  Arduino FFT - This can also be installed from the library manager by searching for "arduinoFFT"

 ### Based on